metaplex-foundation/developer-hub/src/pages/guides/rust/how-to-cpi-into-a-metaplex-program.md

 The one we are interested in here is the `TransferV1CpiBuilder`.

-To initialize the builder we can call `new` on the `CpiBuilder` and pass in the program `AcountInfo` of the program address the CPI call is being made to.
+To initialize the builder we can call `new` on the `CpiBuilder` and pass in the program `AccountInfo` of the program address the CPI call is being made to.

 ```rust
 TransferV1CpiBuilder::new(ctx.accounts.mpl_core_program);